Do You Need Home Improvement Marketing?

 Welcome to our three-part series on online home improvement lead generation, where we discuss marketing techniques that work for busy, up-and-coming residential contractors.
 In the first part of the series, we’ll focus on why you need leads, and why word-of-mouth referrals will only work for so long.
 We’ll also talk about how the landscape of home improvement is changing—and how those forces could shape your marketing approach in the years to come.

 It’s as simple as this: if you’re running a business, you need new customers.
 But finding those customers is the hard part.
-Lead generation strategies for home improvement professionals come in many flavors, from DIY social media and blogging to online review sites like Yelp to professional lead generation services.
-Each one of these has its own set of pros and cons, but first, it’s important to understand the “why”—or what a clearly-articulated lead generation strategy can add to your business.
+Contractor lead generation strategies for professionals come in many flavors, from DIY social media and blogging to online review sites like Yelp to professional lead generation services.
+Each one of these has its own set of pros and cons, but first, it’s important to understand the “why”—or what a clearly-articulated internet lead generation strategy for home improvement can add to your business.
 Read on for the scoop below.

 Some home improvement professionals prefer a small approach to business, keeping their operations as minimal as possible, and investing very little in marketing and sales.
 However, earnings and growth potential will always be fixed in such a setup.

 On the other hand, home improvement pros with larger aspirations know that expanding is necessary, by tapping into new markets and getting the word out about your company.
 For such professionals, a clearly defined internet marketing strategy and lead generation campaign just makes sense.
 A thoughtful approach will help you drum up new business.
 And once you begin to track where leads originate, you’ll be able to gain new insights about what works—and how to replicate those models in the future.